tpoisot/ms_pop_networks/ms_pop.md

 pathogens to study the impact of productivity gradients on the realization of infection events.
 When the species were moved from high to medium to low productivity, some interactions were lost, and some other were gained, which suggest complex genotype-by-genotype-by-environment relationships.
+% DG: Last reference to gen-to-gen-to-env is complicating the message for nothing.
+One without knowledge in quantitive genetics will not be able to understand the link without extra inforamtion.
+These results
-These results can be explained by assuming that any observation of an ecological network is the realization of *potential* interactions.
-These potential species and interactions represent a *metaweb* (\autoref{f:meta}).
+can be explained by assuming that any observation of an ecological network is the realization of *potential* interactions.
+This network of potential interactions interactions represent a *metaweb* (\autoref{f:meta}).
 Recent results suggest different filtering of species and their interactions [@poisot_dissimilarity_2012], which confers both a dynamic and a variability to networks, even though the species within them are the same.
+%DG: Last sentence has to be reworded
-It is therefore important to better understand why two species are not always interacting in the same way, and how accounting for this phenomenon and the mechanisms triggering it will improve our ability to use networks as predictive tools.
+It is therefore important to better understand the mechanisms responsible for the sampling of the metaweb and the realization of local interactions.
+Doing so will improve our ability to use networks as predictive tools.
 In this paper, we argue that this knowledge can be acquired by focusing on populations, rather than species.
+% DG: expand the argument, it's not a clear statement

 [f:meta]: metaweb.pdf "The metaweb concept"
-![An illustration of the notion of a metaweb.
-In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied, whether these interactions were observed or inferred from trait values and previous knowledge.
-What is observed locally, here in sites 1 and 2, is a *realization* of this metaweb, after the action of species sorting and other classical meta-community processes, and local interaction sorting, as we describe here.
-The two observed networks have different properties, species compositions, and interaction between these species.\label{f:meta}][f:meta]
+![An illustration of the metaweb.
+In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
+The interactions could be based on observations or inferred from trait values and previous knowledge [@Gravel2013_niche_allometric].
+What is observed locally, here at sites 1 and 2, is a *realization* of this metaweb.
+The realized network differs because of the action of species sorting and other meta-community processes, and local interaction sorting.
+The two observed networks have different properties, species compositions, and interactions between these species.\label{f:meta}][f:meta]

-To observe that interactions can be gained or lost when the environment changes, requires that sampling be replicated.
-In other words, to address these problematics, there is a need to shift our focus from species interactions (*i.e.* regional, potential) to populations (*i.e.* local, realized) interactions.
-This begs the questions of the similarity between these two levels.
-As argued before, species-level networks reconstructed on the basis of literature survey, expert knowledge, or even potential trait-based relationships [@brose_allometric_2006;@heckmann_interactive_2012] , are networks of potential interactions, but can seldom be used to predict whether two populations will interact.
-When sampling populations enough times, either through time or space, we only gain knowledge of the realized interactions, and it is possible that some potential interactions are not encountered.
-Take, for example, the iconic dataset of [@havens_scale_1992], which describes the interactions between species in the Adirondack lakes.
-For each lake, the list of species is known.
-At the regional level, the interactions between all species were retrieved from literature surveys.
-With these informations in hand, it is only possible to describe the structure of *potential* interactions at the local scale, but not to describe the *realized* network.
+Community ecologists need to shift their focus on interating species (*i.e.* regional, potential) to interacting populations (*i.e.* local, realized).
+Replicated sampling of interacting populations is required to observe their response to environment changes.
+This begs the questions of the similarity between population and species level assessments of ecological networks.
+Species-level networks reconstructed on the basis of literature survey, expert knowledge, or even potential trait-based relationships [@brose_allometric_2006;@heckmann_interactive_2012;@gravel2013_niche_allometric], are networks of potential interactions, but can seldom be used to predict whether two populations will interact at one particular location.
+When sampling populations enough times, either through time or space, we only gain knowledge on the probability of an interaction to realize, and it is therefore possible that some potential interactions are not encountered.
+Take, for example, the dataset of [@havens_scale_1992], which describes the interactions between species in the Adirondack lakes.
+The  species list for each lake is known from field observations.
+At the regional level, the interactions between all species were retrieved from literature surveys and expert knowledge.
+With this information in hand, it is only possible to describe the structure of *potential* interactions at the local scale, but not to describe the *realized* ones.
 The opposite standpoint is to assume that aggregating all realizations will give a good knowledge of the potential interactions in the metaweb.
-This, however, is the age old problem of proving a negative: we are only certain that no potential interactions were missed insofar that we are confident in our ability to locally detect them [@copi_introduction_1953], and have sampled enough combinations of environmental conditions.
+This, however, is the age old problem of proving a negative:
+% DG: rephrase next sentence, convoluted we are only certain that no potential interactions were missed insofar that we are confident in our ability to locally detect them [@copi_introduction_1953], and have sampled enough combinations of environmental conditions.
 Some networks will be more sensitive to sampling effects than others.
+% DG: what do you mean by sampling effects?
  Pollination or frugivory networks are typically sampled through several sessions of observation [@schleuning_specialization_2012], and therefore rely on the skill of the observer, or the amount of people available to conduct the survey.
 On the